tiry/PixelPulseNeo/system/ReadMe.md

 ## Deployment

-    ./deploy.sh
+The `deploy` script must be started from the root directory (as normal user)

+    ./system/deploy.sh

+This will :

+ - generate the service files from the templates
-This will copy the service files to `/lib/systemd/system/` and call  `systemctl daemon-reload`
+ - copy the service files to `/lib/systemd/system/`
+ - call  `systemctl daemon-reload`

+For all this to work, you should have created `/etc/PixelPulseNeo/secrets.conf` and filled it with your configuration.

+For that you can use the provided `init-config.sh` as documented in [Config.md](../Config.md).

 ## Units